Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Experiments Implementation

 The fact that this switch in modularity is necessary is an argument in favor of the flexible form of HBP, which allows to efficiently realize such switches: For this experiment, the splitting for each block was artificially chosen to illustrate this flexibility.
 In principle, the splitting could be decided individually for each parameter block, and even changed at run time.

-\paragraph{Convolutional neural network (CNN) with exact matrix-vector products:} For convolutional layers, the large number of hidden features makes the strategy of backpropagating a batch average of a curvature matrix infeasible.
-Therefore, we use the exact curvature matrix-vector products provided by our HBP approach.
-The CNN possesses sigmoid activations and cannot be trained by SGD (cf.~Figure~\ref{fig:experiment}b).
-The second-order methods progress fast in the initial stage of the optimization.
+\paragraph{Convolutional neural network, matrix-free exact curvature multiplication:} For convolutions, the large number of hidden features prohibits backpropagating a curvature matrix batch average.
+Instead, we use exact curvature matrix-vector products provided within HBP.
+The CNN possesses sigmoid activations and cannot be trained by SGD (cf.~Figure~\ref{fig:experiment_cnn}a).
+For comparison with another second-order method, we experiment with a public KFAC implementation~\citep[see Supplements~\ref{sec:experimentalDetails} for details]{martens2015KFAC, grosse2016KFACConvolution}.

+The matrix-free second-order methods progress fast in the initial stage of the optimization.
 However, progress in later phases stagnates.
 This may be caused by the limited sophistication of the update rule~\eqref{equ:linearSystemCG}: If a small value for $\alpha$ is chosen, the optimizer will perform well in the beginning (GGN, $\alpha_1$).
 As the gradients become smaller, and hence more noisy, the step size limitation is too optimistic, which leads to a slow-down in optimization progress.
-A more conservative step size limitation improves the overall performance, but leads to a slow-down in the initial phase (GGN, $\alpha_2$).
+A more conservative step size limitation improves the overall performance at the cost of fewer initial progress (GGN, $\alpha_2$).
+In the training phase where damping is ``effective'', our illustrative methods, and KFAC, exhibit better progress per iteration on the objective than the first-order competitor Adam, underlining the usefulness of curvature even if only computed block-wise.

+For an impression on performance in terms of run time, Figure~\ref{fig:experiment_cnn}b compares the wall-clock time of one matrix-free method and the baselines.
+The HBP-based optimizer can compete with existing methods and offers potential for further improvements, like sub-blocking and parallelized CG.
 Despite the more adaptive nature of second-order methods, their full power seems to still require adaptive damping, to account for the quality of the local quadratic approximation and restrict the update if necessary.
+The importance of these techniques to properly adapt the Newton direction has been emphasized in previous works \citep{martens2010HessianFree,martens2015KFAC, botev2017PracticalGaussNewton} that aim to develop fully fletched second-order optimizers.
 Such adaptation, however, is beyond the scope of this text.